RoukayaC/Gestion-Utilisateur/README.md

-User Management System Backend
+User Management System
-A Spring Boot REST API for managing users, roles, and permissions with audit logging functionality.
+A comprehensive web application for managing users, roles, and permissions with audit logging capabilities.
-Technologies Used

-Java 17
-Spring Boot 3.4.5
-Spring Security with JWT
-Spring Data JPA
-H2 Database (development)
-MySQL (production)
-Maven
+Project Description
+This application provides a complete user management solution with role-based access control (RBAC) and action auditing.
+It allows administrators to:

+Manage users (create, view, update, delete, activate/deactivate) Define roles with specific permissions
+Assign roles to users
+Monitor user actions through a detailed audit log

+The system implements secure authentication with JWT tokens and provides a responsive user interface for all management operations.